mark-watson/Racket-AI-book/manuscript/llm.md

 The output looks like (output from the second example shortened for brevity):

 ```
-> (question "Mary is 30 and Harry is 25.
+> (question-openai "Mary is 30 and Harry is 25.
 Who is older?")
 "Mary is older than Harry."
-> (completion "Frank bought a new sports car.
+> (completion-openai "Frank bought a new sports car.
 Frank drove")
 Frank bought a new sports car.
 Frank drove it out of the dealership with a wide grin on his face.
 The sleek, aerodynamic design of the car hugged the road as he accelerated, feeling the power under his hands.
 The adrenaline surged through his veins, and he couldn't help but let out a triumphant shout as he merged onto the highway.

 As he cruised down the open road, the wind whipping through his hair, Frank couldn't help but reflect on how far he had come.
 It had been a lifelong dream of his to own a sports car, a symbol of success and freedom in his eyes.
 He had worked tirelessly, saving every penny, making sacrifices along the way to finally make this dream a reality.